 The Impact of Four State-Specific MBHCPs and Lessons Learned from a Multistate Collaborative Effort

-We sat down with Jennifer Langhinrichsen-Rohling, PhD, and other experts from the Quad-State Mental and Behavioral Health Capacity Project, an important component of the Gulf Region Health Outreach Program (GRHOP), to talk about the impact of the Quad-State MBHCP.
+Experts from the Quad-State Mental and Behavioral Health Capacity Project, an important component of the Gulf Region Health Outreach Program (GRHOP), describe the impact of the Quad-State MBHCP.

 JPHMP Direct: What makes the Quad-State MBHCP component of the GRHOP unique and why was this collaborative effort important?